mingcaocao/guide-uber-api/tutorial/02-uber-button.md

-## Integrate your call-to-action: take an Uber!
+## Add a Call-To-Action: Take an Uber!

 Uber provides ready-made image [assets](https://d1a3f4spazzrp4.cloudfront.net/uberex/Uber_API_Design_Guidelines.zip) that we can use to make our Uber button.
 Uber also provides these helpful [design guidelines](https://developer.uber.com/v1/design-guidelines/) that offer rules of thumb for button placement and sizing.